Cong slams govt over rice procurement from Chhattisgarh for central pool | Headlines

 Cong slams govt over rice procurement from Chhattisgarh for central pool

+After Vallabh made the assertion at a press conference, the Centre said it has restricted the procurement quantity of kharif rice this year for Chhattisgarh at last year's level of 24 lakh tonnes as per the policy because the state government is found to be giving financial incentives to paddy growers.
+The Centre has decided to allow 24 lakh tonnes of rice to be delivered to FCI under central pool during the 2020-21 kharif marketing season (KMS) which is equivalent to the quantity as allowed in previous years, the Union food ministry said in a statement.

+This is as per the MoU signed between the Centre, state governments and nodal agency FCI on decentralised and centralised procurement mechanism, it said.
+Chhattisgarh Chief Minister Bhupesh Baghel thanked the Centre for heeding his request and hoped that in future as well procurement will be done as per the assurances given earlier.

-The Chhattisgarh government started procurement on December 1, and has procured 47 lakh tonnes from 12 lakh farmers so far, but the state is yet to receive a consent from the government of India, despite several requests, he said.
+Vallabh said the Chhattisgarh government started procurement on December 1, and has procured 47 lakh tonnes from 12 lakh farmers so far.
 This would impact close to 21.52 lakh farmers, Vallabh said.

 Due to FCI not lifting stocks, there is no more space left to stock paddy as well, he said. ''This is a clear case of complete apathy towards farmers who are fighting for their rights and to save their dignity but the government seems to be occupied in filling the pockets of their friends.
 If the government is not willing to procure the volumes pre-intimated by them, even when the protests are ongoing, what can we expect from the government once all this settles down?'' he said.